We Welcome Your Application to Join Us!

-An exciting two weeks exploring Yellowstone and the Tetons.
+Two exciting weeks exploring Yellowstone and the Tetons.

 In Yellowstone, we’ll explore the park on hikes to big views of Yellowstone’s mountains, lakes, and rivers.
 These hikes will get us into Yellowstone’s beautiful backcountry.
 On Yellowstone Lake, we’ll kayak with guides, learning basic paddle strokes as we look for wildlife and glide past thermal features.
 Kayaking is an ideal way to see the West from a new perspective, while enjoying the fun of learning a new outdoor skill.

 Good Things to Know.
-The group is always small—no more than twelve students—and we always have carefully chosen and thoroughly prepared leaders.
-The itinerary is crafted to provide just the right mix of activities—the goal is to have every student love their Overland experience.
+The group is always small — no more than 12 students — and we always have carefully chosen and thoroughly prepared leaders.
+The itinerary is crafted to provide just the right mix of activities — the goal is to have every student love their Overland experience.
 The camping is in private campgrounds and state and national parks, all of which offer full facilities, including hot showers.
 Meals are wholesome, nutritious, and varied… and they’re fun group projects with input from everyone and lots of guidance from the leaders.
 Getting to and from the trip is a breeze: there are excellent flight options into Jackson, Wyoming, and we provide supervision on arrival and departure so that travel days go smoothly.

 Fun, friends & adventure: the best two weeks of your summer.